 Note: Oak or almond leaves can greatly benefit Bamboo shrimps.
 Although, unlike dwarf shrimps, they do not use these leaves directly as a source of food, the substances released by these leaves improve the water quality and make it easier for the shrimp to molt.

-It is also preferable to feed them a complete food or just rotating different powdered foods (For example, Shrimp King Atyopsis, Glasgarten Bacter AE, Glasgarten Betaglucan, and Shrimp King Baby).
+It is also preferable to feed them a complete food or just rotating different powdered foods (For example, Shrimp King Atyopsis, Glasgarten Bacter AE, Glasgarten Betaglucan, and Shrimp King Baby – link to check the price on Amazon).

-If you do not have any specialized shrimp food, you can also use food for fish fry Sera Micron (Hikari’s First Bites etc).
+If you do not have any specialized shrimp food, you can also use food for fish fry Sera Micron (or Golden Pearls in the 5-50 micron size, Hikari’s First Bites – link to check the price on Amazon, etc).
 It contains a lot of necessary ingredients and what is more important, it drifts in the water.

-Tip: If your Bamboo shrimp live in a community tank with fish, you need to be cautious during feeding time.
+Tip: If your Bamboo shrimp live in a community tank (read more about it here) with fish, you need to be cautious during feeding time.
 They are not afraid of small fish.
-However, if the food particles are large enough, your fish can try to grab it from the fans and even bite them by chance.
+However, if the food particles are large enough, your fish can try to grab them from the fans and even bite them by chance.
 Therefore, it is important to introduce food at night.
 Otherwise, there is a chance that they will not get enough to eat.

 Tip #2: Target feeding.
 Sometimes it can be easier to feed them with a syringe.
 Uncontrollable spreading powder food in the tank can cause overfeeding.